raceintospace/raceintospace/doc/manual/manual.md

 ### Basic Training

 The turn after you recruit your first group of spacepeople, a host of new buildings will appear to accommodate them.
 The first place they go is Basic Training; you can withdraw them early at any time, but withdrawal is a one-way trip.
 If you don't need people right away, it's recommended to leave them here for the duration, as that will improve their skills.
-This is especially helpful for Capsule pilot, the most important skill—if you need to pull someone out early, anyone with a CA4 is a good candidate for withdrawal, and failing that a CA2 or less.
+This is especially helpful for Capsule pilot, the most important skill—if you need to pull someone out early, anyone with a CA4 is a good choice, and failing that a CA2 or less.
 Anyone CA3 is usually best left in Basic, as their skill might rise to CA4 if they're left alone.

 After 3 turns, they leave Basic Training and go to the Astronaut Complex (US) or Cosmonaut Center (USSR).